Plumsail/documents-docs/source/document-generation/pptx/pictures.rst

 Pictures in PPTX templates
 ==========================

-You can use `Plumsail picture formatter <../common-docx-xlsx/formatters.html#picture>`_ to dynamically insert pictures into PPTX documents.
+You can use `picture formatter <../common-docx-xlsx/formatters.html#picture>`_ to dynamically insert pictures into PPTX documents.

 You need to prepare the PPTX template: Place the picture tag into AltText section of an image.